Amtrak Cascades is sponsored by the states of Washington and Oregon.

 - Two daily round trips between Eugene and Portland

-- Work is underway on $800 million in rail improvements resulting in faster, more reliable Amtrak Cascades service.
+- Work is completed on $800 million in rail improvements resulting in faster, more reliable Amtrak Cascades service.

 Amtrak Cascades is funded primarily by ticket revenues, with the balance of operating costs paid for the states of Washington and Oregon.
 For questions and comments regarding Washington and Oregon's involvement in intercity passenger rail and Amtrak Cascades, please contact WSDOT or ODOT.